juanpc2018/GW-Instek-GDS-3K/README.md

 alternate-sample-rate = 96000 </br>

 Advantage:  </br>
-VP-728 has Detail Enhancement and Chroma Enhancer </br>
+VP-728 is the Only model that has Detail Enhancement and Chroma Enhancer. </br>
 both settings at Low, increase quality of HDMI 1080p signals drastically on Smart TVs. </br>
 Looking YouTube Videos feels like watching [444](https://www.displayninja.com/chroma-subsampling/) instead of [420](https://en.wikipedia.org/wiki/Chroma_subsampling#Sampling_systems_and_ratios) </br>
-Opera Browser has a Lucid Mode 4 similar to Detail Enhacement Low, but needs too much CPU. </br>
-DSP is much more efficient. </br>
+Problem with Chroma Enhancer is that also makes compression "artifacts" more visible, </br>
+the following model VP-734 removed Chroma Enhancement, and replaced with Noise Reduction Algorithms. sadly. </br>

-NTSC looks Ok on a Cellphone, but in large screen 55" FullHD, Enhancements are a must. </br>
+NTSC looks Ok on a small Cellphone sceen, but in large TV screen 55" at FullHD, Enhancements are a must. </br>
-also has Luma Enhancement for YUV signals, does Nothing to RGB signal. </br>
+VP-728 also has Luma Enhancement for YUV signals, does Nothing to RGB signal. </br>

+Opera Browser has a Lucid Mode similar to Detail Enhacement, but needs too much CPU. </br>
+DSP is more efficient. </br>

 has multiple inputs, works as a Small Switcher. </br>
 good for PC Monitors that only have 1x HDMI input, No VGA input. </br>